matplotlib/freetypy/doc/source/intro.rst

 Introduction to freetypy
 ========================

-Since freetypy closely follows freetype's native C API, the `freetype documentation <http://freetype.org/freetype2/docs/documentation.html>`_ serves as a good introduction to freetypy as well.
+Since freetypy closely follows FreeType's native C API, the `FreeType documentation <http://freetype.org/freetype2/docs/documentation.html>`_ serves as a good introduction to freetypy as well.